 5.4.2.2.3 Modification of a subscription

 The Subscribe service operation is invoked by a NF Service Consumer, e.g. NEF, towards the NSACF, when it needs to modify an existing subscription previously created by itself at the NSACF.

-Editor's Note: Which attributes can be modified are FFS.
+When the subscription is to be expired, the NF service consumer may request the NSACF to update the subscription by indicating a new expiry time.
+The NSACF may return a new expiry time based on local policy, taking into account of the NF service consumer provided expiry time.

 To perform a partial update of the subscription of a given subscription Id, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.z.2.2.3-1.
 This partial update shall be used to add, delete and/or replace individual parameters of the subscription.